 \Courses offered at Criswell College that will satisfy these requirements will be marked in the Academic Catalog course descriptions.

-\\Students may be required to a take a developmental course before taking COM 101 or MTH 101.
+\\Students may be required to a take a developmental course before taking COM 101.
 Refer to the Academic Catalog for requirements.